angular/angular/aio/content/guide/universal.md

 Google, Bing, Facebook, Twitter, and other social media sites rely on web crawlers to index your application content and make that content searchable on the web.
-These web crawlers may be unable to navigate and index your highly interactive Angular application as a human user could do.
+These web crawlers might be unable to navigate and index your highly interactive Angular application as a human user could do.

 Angular Universal can generate a static version of your application that is easily searchable, linkable, and navigable without JavaScript.
-Universal also makes a site preview available since each URL returns a fully rendered page.
+Universal also makes a site preview available because each URL returns a fully rendered page.

 {@a no-javascript}
 ### Improve performance on mobile and low-powered devices

 Some devices don't support JavaScript or execute JavaScript so poorly that the user experience is unacceptable.
-For these cases, you may require a server-rendered, no-JavaScript version of the application.
+For these cases, you might require a server-rendered, no-JavaScript version of the application.
-This version, however limited, may be the only practical alternative for people who otherwise couldn't use the application at all.
+This version, however limited, might be the only practical alternative for people who otherwise couldn't use the application at all.

 {@a startup-performance}